reflectoring/reflectoring.github.io/_posts/2020-03-14-java-components-clean-boundaries.md

 ## Enforcing Boundaries with ArchUnit

-[ArchUnit](https://github.com/TNG/ArchUnit) is a library that allows us to run assertions about our architecture.
+[ArchUnit](https://github.com/TNG/ArchUnit) is a library that allows us to run assertions on our architecture.
 This includes checking if dependencies between certain classes are valid or not according to rules we can define ourselves.

 In our case, we want to define the rule that all classes in an `internal` package are not used from outside of this package.
+This rule would make sure that classes within the `billing.internal.*.api` packages are not accessible from outside of the `billing.internal` package.

 ### Marking Internal Packages

 To have a handle on our `internal` packages when creating architecture rules, we need to mark them as "internal" somehow.

 We could do it by name (i.e. consider all packages with the name "internal" as internal packages), but we also might want to mark packages with a different name, so we create the `@InternalPackage` annotation:

 ```java
 @Target(ElementType.PACKAGE)